Josh-Wickens/find-me-football/README.md

 Footer styled the same as the header.
 Contains links for the user to connect with Find Me Football on social media

 ![screenshot of social media links in the footer](assets/images/social-media-links.png)
-- footer at the bottom of the page contains links direct to find-me-football on their social media pages.
+- Footer at the bottom of the page contains links direct to find-me-football on their social media pages.
-- social media links become larger when hovered over.
+- Social media links become larger when hovered over.
-- features on all the pages of the website for easy access and availability.
+- Features on all the pages of the website for easy access and availability.
-- links open in a new page for a user friendly experience.
+- Links open in a new page for a user friendly experience.
 ___
 ___
 ### **Find Game** ###